gsamokovarov/jump/README.md

 # jump

 A fuzzy quick-directory jumper.
-Kinda like [autojump] or [z], but you know, fuzzy.
+Kinda like [autojump] or [z], but  fuzzy.

-Jump works its magic by keeping track of the directories you visit, scoring them, and then trying to find the best directory for your input.

-Jump integrates with your shell and gives you the `j` function.
+Jump works its magic by keeping track of the directories you visit.
+It scores to give you the best match for tour input.
+When integrated with your shell, the `j` function is available.
 It let's you jump across directories with ease.
-Gone are the manual aliases for frequent project directories.

-If you visit `/Users/bob/Projects/moneymaker` often, type `j mk` or `j mmk` and be done.
-Fuzzy matching makes everything better. :-)
+If you visit `/Users/bob/Projects/moneymaker` often, type `j mk` and jump straight to it.
+Gone are the days of manual aliases for frequent project directories.

 ## Installation